-This case study of one of the most iconic episodes in engineering history is designed to highlight some of the difficulties engineers might encounter should their engineering judgment regarding matters that endanger life or property be overruled by their employer and to give students an understanding of their rights and responsibilities in such circumstances according to the NSPE codes of ethics.
-The Challenger case was chosen precisely because it is not a clear-cut case of unsafe engineering, thus providing the kind of realistic complexity that engineers face in the course of their professional lives.
-NASA and the relevant contractor, Morton Thiokol, were adamant both before and after the Challenger failure that proper engineering analysis drove their decision making – that it was not a case of succumbing to outside pressure or weighing political or financial considerations.
-Students can decide for themselves what they would have done given the public facts of the case.
-The case also brings out the limited legal support that exists for engineers who might face retaliation from such dissent.
+This case study is one of the most iconic episodes in engineering history.
+This webinar gives an alternate analysis to the often-repeated lesson taken from the Challenger case that managers should not overrule sound engineering in the name of schedule, publicity, or budgetary constraints.
+Indeed, NASA engineers were adamant both before and after the Challenger failure that proper engineering analysis drove their decision-making and that it was not a case of succumbing to outside pressure or weighing political or financial considerations.
+Engineers from the relevant contractor, Morton Thiokol, who argued for a delay the night before the launch, felt that their recommendation was based on sound engineering analysis.
+But was it?
+Webinar participants can decide for themselves what they would have done given the public facts of the case.
+How could codes of engineering ethics have helped in the Challenger case?
+The webinar also brings out the limited legal support that exists for engineers who might face retaliation from such dissent.

 The temperature at launch for the Challenger was 20 Degrees Fahrenheit lower than any previous launch.
 It is certainly the case that catastrophic O-ring ‘blow-by’ in a Solid Rocket Booster of the Challenger was the cause of the failure and that evidence for non-catastrophic O-ring blow-by had appeared from several previous launches.
 But was there evidence that the non-catastrophic O-ring problem would become catastrophic if the launch temperature was colder than on previous launches?
 How much colder would the launch temperature have to be to cause catastrophic O-ring blow-by?
 These engineering issues were discussed on the eve of the launch and the engineering substance of those discussions will be presented in the webinar.
 Is it possible that the engineering decision-making was sound, but that the system failed anyway, or were clear signals ignored signifying a failure of engineering ethics?